GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/query_jobs.md

 #### Note: In all further sections, the "time", "week" or "day" is relative to the timeframe selected in the date filter in the Selection Bar at the top of the page

 ### Selection Bar
 The Selection Bar allows the user to filter the data in the report to a specific date and/or table.
-There are filters present to filter by the type of Query (Was the query - Audit Log?
-Error?
-Timeout?
-Beam Job?)
+There are filters present to filter by Project Id and Job Id as well.

 ![Selection Bar](../images/query_jobs/Image1.png)